semaphoreci/docs/dashboards-yaml-reference_5ba340d42c7d3a16370f5104.md

 ## Overview

-This document is the official reference of the Dashboard YAML grammar used for defining `dashboards` in Semaphore 2.0.
+This document is the reference of the Dashboard YAML grammar used for defining `dashboards` in Semaphore 2.0.

 A Semaphore 2.0 `Dashboard` is a place where you can define `widgets` in order